Trump says US does not ‘need’ Strait of Hormuz help, despite appeal

 Trump’s remarks on Tuesday came after he made a weekend appeal for countries with a stake in the Strait of Hormuz to join a naval coalition to allow for unfettered passage.

-The strait is a narrow waterway between Iran and the Arabian peninsula through which 20 to 30 percent of global oil travels.
+The strait is a narrow waterway between Iran and the Arabian Peninsula through which 20 to 30 percent of global oil travels.

 On Monday, Trump announced that “numerous countries” had agreed to join the coalition, telling reporters they were “on their way”.
-He suggested it could take some time because some “have to travel an ocean”.
+He suggested it could take some time, because some “have to travel an ocean”.

-However, when asked if the members of the coalition will soon be announced, Trump pointed to “great support” from countries in the Middle East.
+However, when asked if the members of the coalition would soon be announced, Trump pointed to “great support” from countries in the Middle East.

 It was not immediately clear if Trump was referring to the pre-existing US military assets located in the countries he identified.
-While several Gulf countries have been involved in diplomacy aimed at keeping the Strait of Hormuz open, none have publicly joined the coalition.
+While several Gulf countries have been involved in diplomacy aimed at keeping the Strait of Hormuz open, none has publicly joined the coalition.

 “Qatar has been great.
-UAE has been absolutely been great.
+UAE has been absolutely great.
 Saudi Arabia has been terrific.
 Bahrain has been very good,” Trump said.

-“And of course, Israel has been our partner.
+“And, of course, Israel has been our partner.
 Israel’s been very, very strong along with us,” he said.

-The US president also gave no new timeline on the war, but he predicted it would take 10 years for Iran to rebuild.
+The US president gave no new timeline on the war, but predicted it would take 10 years for Iran to rebuild.

 “But we’re not ready to leave yet, but we will be leaving in the near future,” he told reporters.